Detection of noise correlations in two qubit systems by Machine Learning: Population transfer in the noise sensor

-The efficiency for eequal peak values of the drives, $\Osmax=\Opmax$, is reported in Fig.~\ref{fig:stabplot_noise} as a function of the values of the quasistatic noises $\delta_{i}$.
+where $\xii=\matrixel{ee}{\rhof^{(r)}}{ee}$ and $\rhof^{(r)}$ is the density matrix of the system at the final time $\tf$ for the $r$-th noise realization.
+This is not the usual efficiency of STIRAP given by the final population of the target state $\ket{1}$ which is entangled, measurements in the local basis providing a simpler data-acquisition scheme.
+For quasistatic noise, which remains constant during the individual trajectory, the index $r$ can be uniquely associated with the two real values $\delta_{1}^\prime{(r)}$ and $\delta_{2}^\prime{(r)}$, which are specific values of the random variables $\delta_{1}$ and $\delta_{2}$, respectively.
+Therefore we write $\xii= \xi(\delta_{1}^{(r)},\delta_{2}^{(r)})$ and express the efficiency Eq.~\eqref{eq:efficiency}via the joint probability distribution $p(\delta_{1},\delta_{2})$ The efficiency for equal peak values of the drives, $\Osmax=\Opmax$, is reported in Fig.~\ref{fig:stabplot_noise} as a function of the values of the quasistatic noises $\delta_{i}$.
 We emphasize that our goal is not to achieve efficient population transfer, but rather to leverage the protocol's sensitivity to extract information about noise, which reduces the efficiency.
 Fig.~\ref{fig:stabplot_noise} suggests that the average efficiency strongly depends on the correlations of the random variables $\delta_i$.
 This information will be accessed by considering three different ratios $\Osmax/\Opmax$ of the peak pulse amplitudes (see Fig.~\ref{fig:stabplot_noise_kvar}).

-For perfectly correlated or anti-correlated noise, $\delta_{2}^{(r)}=\eta\delta_{1}^{(r)}$, Eq.~(\ref{eq:efficiency_quasistatic_uncorr}) simplifies
+For perfectly correlated or anti-correlated noise,$\delta_{2}^{(r)}=\eta\delta_{1}^{(r)}$, Eq.~(\ref{eq:efficiency_quasistatic_uncorr}) simplifies